 - Theme: If you are coding your own theme, then just be careful about one thing: Don’t go overboard with the fancy look of the site.
 Every library you call for that will only add into the files to be loaded before the page is loaded.
 Thus adding to page load speed.
 Or You can buy a well-optimized premium theme.
 It saves a trouble as these themes are well supported by their developers.
 You can look into ThemeForest, Genesis

 - CDN (Content Distribution Network): Cloudflare works well with plenty of websites quite well.
 Though, if you are Amazon AWS user and like to play with backend settings, then CloudFront is also a good choice.
-Apart from that more expensive option are CDN77, MaxCDN( most expensive), Akamai etc. What you choose depends a lot on the requirements of your website.
+Apart from that premium options are CDN77, MaxCDN( most expensive), Akamai etc.

 Are these the only factors?